 The current COVID-19 pandemic has rapidly changed the way we all live and work.
 Our team is still able to support you with your legal needs safely at distance, please call on 0191 232 9547.

 Do you need to give someone else authority to manage your affairs when you’re not available to do so?
-If so Powers of Attorney can assist with this issue.
+If so, our Power of Attorney solicitors can help.

 A power of attorney gives the attorney (the person you choose to act for you) a legal document that proves their powers.

 It’s up to you to decide what the power of attorney covers.
 It can be a general power, without restrictions, or give limited powers only to do a specific task, for example, to sell a house.